MinhMPA/minhmpa.github.io/research.md

 ---
 <p align="center">
  <span><img src="{{ "images/lsa_umich_mag_LSS_growth_Fullpage_Extended.jpg" | absolute_url }}" alt="" width="100%" height="100%" /></span></p>
 *Is all dark matter cold?*
-*Is dark energy merely the vacuum energy and a constant in Einstein equation of general relativity (GR)?*
+*Is dark energy merely the vacuum energy and a constant in Einstein equation of general relativity?*
 *Does GR still describe gravity on cosmological scales?*
 *How did tiny initial fluctuations in the early Universe look like?*
 *How did galaxies, galaxy clusters and cosmic filaments form and evolve from those primordial seeds?*
 I am a cosmological modeler working at the interface of theory and observations, looking for hints to (hopefully!) answer the above questions.